 Sure seems like it.
 And the scenarios are endless.

 “Technically, the reason we revisited the rule was because, as written, if you’ve followed a buck for four years on camera and the first pic of him years ago was on a cell cam, that buck was disqualified.
 We didn’t want that,” says B&C’s Justin Spring.
 “We just want hunters to think about the questions of fair chase.
 Is the use of this technology ensuring a harvest?
 Not giving an animal time to escape?
 We make hunters read and sign the (fair chase) affidavit, but at the end of the day, it comes down to the honesty of the hunter.”

 As director of marketing for Browning Trail Cameras, Tom Rainey makes a portion of his living from wireless camera sales.
 Browning has two cell cams in its lineup.
 Rainey is also a hardcore hunter who uses his own products.
 He didn’t have a problem with the new position.
 “I don’t think it’s terrible,” he says.
 “There are scenarios where you could use a wireless camera unethically, and it’s important for groups like that to put out a forward-facing ethical stance.
 But the application of the rule could get pretty sticky.”

-Several states—Montana, Arizona, New Hampshire—have already implemented restrictions on wireless cameras.
-Meanwhile, about every major trail-camera manufacturer out there is working to make wireless capability better and more affordable.
+Meanwhile, about every major trail-camera manufacturer out there is working to make wireless capability better and more affordable, with some of the newest cameras coming in at less than $100.
 Maybe it’s not illegal where you hunt to shoot a buck due to a real-time response from a trail camera.
 But that doesn’t mean it couldn’t all change.
 Laws evolve slower than technology.

 And besides that, it doesn’t mean it’s right.
 How we act out there in the woods, with no one watching, is still important.